Summary: this is a simple overview of how U.S. tax law affects payment of your film's royalties.

-If you are a content owner with a film generating revenue via U.S. video-on-demand (VOD) outlets, and you are domiciled (living) outside of the United States, the royalties revenue is subject to U.S. withholding tax of 30%.
+If you are a content owner with a film generating revenue via U.S. video-on-demand (VOD) outlets, and you are domiciled (living) outside of the United States, your royalty revenue is subject to U.S. withholding tax of 30%.

-The United States has tax treaties with most countries that allow content owners who are domiciled (living) outside of the U.S. to reduce or (generally) avoid the withholding tax of 30%.
+The United States has tax treaties with most countries that allow content owners who are domiciled (living) outside of the U.S. to reduce or (generally) avoid the 30% withholding tax.

-1. Do nothing, in which case Kinonation is legally obligated to withhold 30% of the film's royalties as U.S. tax and to pay this to the U.S. Internal Revenue Service (IRS.)
-This may make sense if your film is not generating large royalty revenues, since the money you lose to the IRS may not be worth the trouble of filing U.S. taxes
+1. Do nothing, in which case Kinonation is legally obligated to withhold 30% of your film's royalties as U.S. tax and pay this to the U.S. Internal Revenue Service (IRS.)
+For some content owners having withholding taken out may make sense; for example, if your film is not generating large royalty revenues, the money withheld may not be sufficient to go to through the process of filing U.S. taxes

 2. File form W-8BEN Certificate of Foreign Status of Beneficial Owner for U.S. Tax Withholding (for non-US individuals) or W-8BEN-E (for non-US entities or companies).

-Important: both form requires you to have either a U.S. Taxpayer Identification Number (ITIN) or a foreign tax identification number (foreign TIN)
+Important: both forms require you to have either a U.S. Taxpayer Identification Number (ITIN) or a foreign tax identification number (foreign TIN)

-A. For non-US individuals - Instructions for Form W-8BEN The relevant instruction parts are for Line 5, as follows:
+A. For non-US individuals - Instructions for Form W-8BEN We recommend that you read and understand these instructions, paying particular attention to the instructions for Line 5, as follows:

 "To claim certain treaty benefits, you must complete line 5 by submitting an SSN or ITIN, or line 6 by providing a foreign tax identification number (foreign TIN)."

-So as long as you have a Tax ID number from your own country you can claim tax treaty benefits to avoid or reduce U.S. withholding tax
+You must have a Tax ID number from your country of domicile in order to claim tax treaty benefits and avoid or reduce U.S. withholding tax

-B. For non-US entities or companies -- Instructions for Form W-8BEN-E The relevant instruction parts are for Line 8, as follows:
+B. For non-US entities or companies -- Instructions for Form W-8BEN-E We recommend that you read and understand these instructions, paying particular attention to the instructions for Line 8, as follows:

 "You must provide a U.S. TIN if you are: Claiming benefits under an income tax treaty and have not provided a foreign TIN on line 9b."